 How to Encourage Children to Read for Pleasure - From Pre-birth to 2 years old

 - Start Early.
 It is never too early to start reading to your child.
 In fact, you can even start when you are still pregnant with a child.
 It may look weird talking alone to your tummy.
 Do not worry as your baby will be comforted and will remember that familiar voice.
 When your baby is born, and when you read to him, he will associate your voice to the quietening ambiance of the worm.
-Continue reading to your child after birth, progressing from just you, reading, to getting him to ask you question.
+Continue reading to your child after birth, progressing from just you, reading, to getting him to ask you a question.

 - Read Bedtime Stories.
 Get into the habit of reading to your child at bedtime.
 Read them aloud.
 Reread his favorite books again and again.
 He will learn the story and will grasp the concept of reading.
 Not only will you be teaching him the pleasure of reading, but you are also bonding with your child.

 - Get Your Child to Participate.
 When you read to him, get him to participate and be engaged in the story.
-Exposed him to the many vocabulary in the story.
+Expose him to the many vocabularies in the story.
 As you read, ask him questions.
 For example, ask him what picture he saw in the book.
 Encourage him by saying 'Yes, that is right.
 It is a dog.
 A bulldog'.
 Ask him to repeat the word after you.
 This way, you are introducing a new word for him and by getting him to participate, it will build his confidence.
 This will be useful as he gets older, as he will find it easier to read later.

 - Sing Songs or nursery rhymes that have repetitive words.
 Your child will be able to pick up and grasp these repetitive words easily and this will build up his vocabulary.